keycloak/keycloak-benchmark/benchmark/BENCHMARK.md

    * assign the roles `manage-clients` and `view-users`
 * the client secret to be passed to the tests can be copied from the `Credentials` tab

-#### Scenario `keycloak.scenario.admin.CreateRealms`
+#### Scenarios `keycloak.scenario.admin.CreateRealms` and `keycloak.scenario.admin.CreateDeleteRealms`

-This scenario requires the following Client settings, in addition to the requirements above:

-* In to the `Scopes` tab
-    * Set `Full Scope Allowed` to `Off`
-    * Add role `create-realm` in the `Realm Roles` section
-* In the `Service Account Roles` tab
-    * assign the roles `create-realm` in the `Realm Roles` section

-The `Full Scope Allowed` flag is especially important to disable, because if enabled, the access token will contain *all* the accesses to all the realms, leading to the token becoming too large after roughly 40 created realms (receiving `431 Request Header Fields Too Large` responses in this case).
+These scenarios are using the root admin account to perform realm operations with the built-in `admin-cli` client.

+This information is specified to the scenarios with options `--admin-username` and `--admin-password`.

+Usage of a service account token is irrelevant with these scenarios, because:

+* real-world realm operations are performed using root admin credentials
+* deleting a just-created realm requires realm-specific permissions which are set onto a realm-specific client, which would require to logout then login again using the realm-specific client to perform the realm deletion operation
+* as the token includes all realm permissions, it would grow very fast and would quickly exceed the maximum length for header (leading to `431 Request Header Fields Too Large` responses).

 ### Run